gramexrecipes/gramex-ml-workshop/README.md

 * To set up and use this application locally, see the [installation instructions](demo_setup.md).
 * To learn how this app was built, see the [tutorial](tutorial.md)

+# For workshop organizers

+Please review the setup instructions: https://github.com/bkamapantula/gramex-ml-workshop/blob/master/demo_setup.md

+## Objective of the workshop

+- Introduce Gramex
+- Build a simple application that classifies species of flowers

 # Contributors

 Content for the workshops is prepared by below contributors: